ivanalons/VORNavigation-FlightPlan/VorNavFlightPlan_Documentation/Install/readme.txt

 10) The markers shown on the map represent the navaids.
-	Click on any marker to view navaid details and to check navaid range (shown in a green circle) First click on the map: to choose departure location Second click on the map: to choose arrival location If you choose wrong, click on button "Reset Departure and Arrival" to clear departure and arrival selections.
+	Click on any marker to view navaid details and to check navaid range (shown in a green circle) First click on the map: to choose departure location (over the map terrain, not on markers!)
+	Second click on the map: to choose arrival location  (over the map terrain, not on markers!)
+	If you choose wrong, click on button "Reset Departure and Arrival" to clear departure and arrival selections.